AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 **For Self driven learner (a)**

-This task is applicable when learners enroll for the prescribed number of courses and complete within a month/quarter/year.&nbsp;In this case, Administrator can enable this task to allocate points and encourage them.
+This task is applicable when learners enroll for the prescribed number of courses and complete within a month/quarter/year.
+In this case, Administrator can enable this task to allocate points and encourage them.

 Possible scenarios:

 1. When learners enroll for one course within a month/quarter/year, they get 50 points.
-1. When learners&nbsp;enroll for two courses within a month/quarter/year, they get 150 points.
+1. When learners enroll for two courses within a month/quarter/year, they get 150 points.

 **Note**
 Administrator can modify the time period and the number of courses.